Battle of Mount Longdon: Aftermath

 The twelve-hour battle was costly for both sides.
 3 PARA lost 17 soldiers, including a Royal Engineer attached to the unit.
-Among the dead, Privates Ian Scrivens and Jason Burt were just 17, and Private Neil Grose was killed on his 18th birthday.
-Forty British paratroopers were initially reported wounded, with B Company's Private Mick Southall noting that only one NCO, Colin Edwards, remained standing in Major Mike Argue's company after the intense fighting.
+Among the dead, privates Ian Scrivens and Jason Burt were just 17, and Private Neil Grose was killed on his 18th birthday.
+Forty British paratroopers were initially reported wounded, with B Company's Private Mick Southall noting that only one NCO, Colin Edwards, remained standing in Major Mike Argue's company after the intense night-fighting.

 "We took a hammering," Southall said, with soldiers promoted in the field to replace fallen leaders.

-Lance-Corporal Paul Moore, a parachute engineer that took part in the battle says that apart from the killed and wounded in the battalion, another 30 or more British paratroopers had suffered minor injuries.
-Several dozen Paras had been concussed and rendered temporarily no-combat effective after having been hit on their helmets and webbing in the night-battle and subsequent Argentine bombardments or immobilised by the cold and wet climate and evacuated with Sergeant Graham Colbeck from the Milan Anti-tank Platoon reporting the British battalion strength down by some 120 men.
+Lance-Corporal Paul Moore, a parachute engineer who took part in the battle, says that apart from those killed and wounded in the battalion, another 30 or more British paratroopers suffered minor injuries.
+Several dozen Paras were concussed and temporarily rendered non-combat effective after being hit on their helmets and webbing during the night battle and subsequent Argentine bombardments, or were immobilised by the cold and wet conditions and evacuated, with Sergeant Graham Colbeck from the Milan Anti-tank Platoon reporting the British battalion strength was reduced by some 120 men.

-Subsequent Argentine shelling over two days killed four more Paras, a REME craftsman and wounded another seven.
-Argentine counter-fire on Wireless Ridge during the night of 13–14 June also caused several injuries.
-Earlier on 12 June, Royal Marine Sergeant Peter Thorpe was wounded while assisting injured artillerymen trapped in a Snowcat disabled in a minefield.
+Subsequent Argentine shelling over the following two days killed four more Paras and a REME craftsman, and wounded a further seven.
+Argentine counter fire from Wireless Ridge during the night of 13–14 June caused several additional casualties in the British parachute battalion according to Surgeon-Major Rick Jolly, the commander of the British field hospital at San Carlos.
+Earlier, on 12 June, Royal Marine Sergeant Peter Thorpe was wounded while assisting injured artillerymen trapped in a Snowcat disabled in a minefield.

 The Argentines suffered 31 dead, 120 wounded, and 50 taken prisoner.

 Lance-Corporal Vincent Bramley was patrolling the western half of Mount Longdon when he was confronted with the full horror of the night combat.
 The 3 PARA NCO and keen writer stumbled upon the bodies of five Paratroopers killed by Neirotti's 3rd Platoon.